vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 (`nā`-class).

 a\.
-Many of the roots make forms from secondary `a`-stems: thus, from `añja, unda, umbhá, chinda, tṛṅhá, piṅṣa, pṛñcá, bhuñja, rundha, çiṅṣá,` etc.
+Many of the roots make forms from secondary `a`-stems: thus, from `añja, unda, umbhá, chinda, tṛṅhá, piṅṣa, pṛñcá, bhuñja, rundha, śiṅṣá,` etc.

 Irregularities of the Nasal Class.